In The Confession: I Am Not An Old-School DM, Erik talks about how certain old school expectations aren’t being met, in his mind.

 Key among them regards PC death.
 Old school play seems to imply that death is waiting at any moment, and keeping the PCs alive is the responsibility of the players playing well, and cautiously.

 Of course, this runs headlong into the intended goal of Wampus Country being based on ‘Tall Tale Spectacle’.
 The setting is intended to be light-hearted and at times goofy, with all that implies… which includes the ability, and some might say responsibility or duty, of doing things that are not sensible.
-Erik presents us with some weird things — any number of anthropomorphic animals, as a start (not furries, they fit in as basically funny-shaped people).
+Erik presents us with some weird things — any number of anthropomorphic animals, as a start.
 The game being what it is, they tend to get treated pretty straight as just funny-shaped people.

 Last session my character was considered ‘very egalitarian’ because he figured that if it talks, wears clothes, and stands more or less upright it’s a person.
 Mind you, this came up as part of a conversation about not leaving a highly-portable, highly-valuable object in the cart one of them was guarding for us, just in case he decided to scamper off with it.